ansible/proposals/modules-management.md

     - Script or update to the release playbook to generate multiple tarballs
     - Update to code that drives testing to handle single repo (targeted PR testing may be harder.
 Other things are just different)
     - Bot code needs to be updated to handle metadata - policy differences for ansible supported vs community supported and handling of metadata at all.
-  - Documentation
-    - Deliverables: Decision on how to write documentation for module_utils, plugins, and public API.
-      - Toshio thinks he has a good handle on how we can do these but needs to figure out where to put them in the documentation tree.
-Item for him and dharmabumstead/docschick to work out.
-    - Document module_utils API
-    - Non-module plugins: lookup/filter/test/etc, with auto-doc.
-Look at plugins/connection/__init__.py for how this would look in the code.
-Would need to pull this out into html docs
-    - Multiple version documentation (having devel/last stable at least in docs).